Kingsford-Group/kourami/README.md

 # Output

-<outfileprefix>.result contains the typing result and the columns are:
+\<outfileprefix>.result contains the typing result and the columns are:
 1: Allele
-2: Length
+2: #BasesMatched
-3: identity
+3: Identity (#BasesMatched/MaxLen(query, db_allele))
-4:
+4: Length of the assembled allele
+5: Length of the matched allele from IMGT/HLA DB

+\<outfileprefix> contiains program log

+Assembled allele sequences are outputed in files ending with .typed.fa.candiates (multi-FASTA format)

 # Dependencies
 Dependecies can be easily downloaded by using Maven install command.